vidaud/seta/seta-doc/docs/general/who_use_it_and_why.md

 - To upload the user’s own highly complex documents and unstructured content and promptly obtain related results in EU documents using the record & document classification.

 - To find the passages based on their meaning, regardless of the choice of words.
 Thus, relevant contents of an EU document are found quickly and efficiently.

+-  Use of Communities with easy interactions, secure, and intuitive.
+Creating real connections with a user friendly experience.